The Benefits of Honey for your Health

 Infused Honey

 Another great way to use honey is in an infusion.
-Infused honey is fairly simple to make and can be as versatile as you want!
-To make a honey infusion simply add your herb or fruit of choice to a jar of honey and allow it to macerate for at least a month.
-My favorite plant to infuse into honey is rose petals.
-The subtle floral flavor is delicate and enchanting!
-Other great honey infusions include ginger, turmeric, elderberries, and oranges.
-When making infusions I prefer to use dried fruits and herbs as I find that fresh plant material adds too much water making a very watery infusion.
-As well, using dried plant material extends the shelf life of your infusion.
+Infused honey is simple to make and versatile.
+Add your favorite herbs or fruits to a jar of honey and let it macerate for at least a month.
+Rose petals, ginger, turmeric, elderberries, and oranges are excellent choices.
+Using dried plant material extends the shelf life of your infusion.

 Oxymels